Skip to content

 We’ve already covered the link between magnesium deficiency, insulin resistance, and poor blood sugar control, but it doesn’t stop there.
 Low magnesium can also increase your risk of obesity and belly fat.

-Why Poor Glucose Metabolism Can Contribute To Obesity
+Why Poor Glucose Metabolism Can Contribute To Excessive Body Weight

 As discussed above, glucose metabolism includes enzymes, which depend on magnesium.
 Magnesium is also necessary for activating the conversion of vitamin B1 into thiamine diphosphate (TDP), a critical coenzyme of metabolism.
 If your magnesium levels are low (causing low TDP) it alters glucose metabolism.